keithalewis/math/eber.md

 identify primitive operations that apply only to increasing time series and a operations on them.
 These can be used to convert contract specifications into a stream of cash flows or trades.

+We discuss the Simple Universal Model for market prices and cash flows, trading strategies, and the values and amounts involved.
+Every company trading in the market needs to describe instument contracts.
+They also need models to value, hedge, and manage their risk.

 It is important to include knobs for all possible actions an intrument owner can take.
 For example, an American option holder can exercise any time prior to expiration.